twentyOne2x/attnmarkets-docs/pages/users/for-liquidity-providers.md

 This page is for:

-- funds,
+- funds
-- DAOs,
+- DAOs
-- yield farmers,
+- yield-focused individuals,

 who want to deploy capital into **revenue-backed yield** rather than only trading tokens.